WEHI-SODA-Hub/sp_celltype_train/README.md

-# SODA-Classify-Train-Model Pipeline
+# Spatial Proteomics Celltype pipeline

-This Nextflow pipeline is a sub-pipeline in the SODA-Classify suite for Spatial Proteomics.
+This Nextflow pipeline is a sub-pipeline in the Spatial Proteomics Celltype suite.
 It is used to train an XGBoost model on preprocessed output QuPath data or cell marker measurements in tabular format.
 This README contains WEHI-specific as well as general usage instructions.